 Email On First Bill

-Select Yes to generate a notification to the customer on the first billing date.
+Select Yes to generate a customer notification on the first billing date of the period.

-Select No if the first Billing Period is free, to prevent your customer from receiving multiple or contradictory billing notices.
+If the Billing Period is free, select No to prevent your customer receiving contradictory billing notices.

 Email Before Expiration

-Enter a value for the number of days before this billing period ends to send a warning notice to your customer.
+To send a warning notice to your customer, enter a value for the number of days before this billing period ends.
 If you leave this field empty, no expiration notice is sent.